flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_02/instructions.md

 );
 ```

-Now each of our `Card`s will individually be wrapped in a sliver, and
-therefore, only built as needed.
+Now each of the `Card`s is wrapped in a sliver and only built as it’s needed.

-We are also going to change our access to our mock `Server` class here.
+We’re also going to change the access to the mock `Server` class.
+Rather
-Rather than request all of the data at once, we have the ability to
+than request all of the data at one time, we can access the forecasts by
-access our forecasts by index in our builder.
+index in our builder.

 ```dart
 // Remove this: